zerthimon/redis_plugin/README.md

 ------------

 *Redis*
-This plugin requires an access to Redis.
-UNIX Domain socket and TCP/IP communication are supported.
+Read access to Redis' UNIX Domain socket or TCP port.

 *collectd*
 Collectd must have the Python plugin installed.
 See (<https://collectd.org/wiki/index.php/Plugin:Python>)

+*Python 2.7*
+Plugin currently supports Python 2.7 (and probably a collectd Python plugin compiled with Pyhton 2.7).
+There are plans to rewrite the code to support Python 2.6.

 Options:
 -------